Gravitational Causality and the Self-Stress of Photons: Causality

-The results of the previous sections show that this asymptotic notion of causality is in fact respected at one loop in gauge theories that are perturbatively renomalizable before turning on gravity.
-The reason lies in the change of behavior of the contribution to the phase shift of $F_3(t)$, which transitions from $1/b^2$ in the EFT regime, where charged particles are integrated out, to a constant (see \fref{plots} and Eq.~\eqref{deltasmallblimit}), without ever becoming of the size of the leading effect.
-On the other hand, the $F_1(t)$ contribution, characterized by the sign of the $\beta$-function, grows at smaller impact parameters, but the condition $\delta T_* \geq 0$ is always satisfied by the phase shift in \eref{deltasmallblimit}, as long as the impact parameter $b$ is taken larger than the strong coupling scale $b_L$ of the Landau pole (if any)
+The results of the previous sections show that this asymptotic notion of causality is in fact respected at one loop in gauge theories that are perturbatively renormalizable (before turning on gravity) at all scales.
+The reason lies in the change of behavior of the contribution to the phase shift of $F_3(t)$, which transitions from the {\it unbounded} $1/b^2$ in the EFT regime, where charged particles are integrated out, to a constant (see \fref{plots} and Eq.~\eqref{deltasmallblimit}), without ever becoming of the size of the leading effect.
+Moreover, while the $F_1(t)$ contribution to the time delay $\delta T^{(F_1)}_*=- [ 4E \beta /(8\pi g \mpl^2) ] \log^2b m$ from \eref{deltasmallblimit} and \eref{eq:timedelay} {\it does} become indefinitely more negative as the impact parameter is decreased, the condition $\delta T_* \geq 0$ in fact remains always satisfied as long as the impact parameter $b$ is taken larger than the strong coupling scale $b_L$ of the Landau pole (if any)\footnote{Notice that we have also taken $m b_{\mathrm{IR}}\gg 1$ while respecting $b_L b_{\mathrm{IR}}m^2\ll 1$, that is $b_{\mathrm{IR}}<1/m \, \mathrm{Exp}(g/\beta)$ which is exponentially larger than $1/m$, hence a valid choice for the IR cutoff, for perturbative couplings.
+Larger values of $b_{\mathrm{IR}}$ are certainly valid, but there is no choice for which a violation of $\delta T_*>0$ can be found in the domain $b_L< b < b_{\mathrm{IR}}$.
+Alternatively, one can remove any $b_{\mathrm{IR}}$-dependence by looking for the scale $b_*$ where gravity would become repulsive, that is where the scattering angle would change sign and the photon would be deflected away, as proxy for the scale of causality violation.
+This corresponds to demand gravity always being attractive.
+The $b_*$ has the same parametric dependence on $m$ and $g$ than $b_L$ in \eref{landaupolebL}. }

-where $\beta>0$ is the $\beta$-function of the gauge coupling $g$ of any spin-0 and spin-1/2 charged particles running in the loop.\footnote{We also took $m b_{\mathrm{IR}}\gg 1$ while respecting $b_L b_{\mathrm{IR}}m^2\ll 1$, that is $b_{\mathrm{IR}}<1/m \, \mathrm{Exp}(g/\beta)$ which is exponentially larger than $1/m$, hence a valid choice for the IR cutoff for perturbative couplings. } The quantum corrections generated by spin-1 particles give instead automatically $\delta T_*\geq 0$ regardless of the impact parameter $b$ (since the $\log b$ in $\delta_0$ of \eref{deltasmallblimitW} dominates for small impact parameter), consistent with the fact that the non-abelian gauge theory with negative $\beta$-function does not need a priori a UV completion before meeting the Planck length $1/\mpl$.
+Here $\beta>0$ is the $\beta$-function of the gauge coupling $g$ of any spin-0 and spin-1/2 charged particles running in the loop.

+As for the quantum corrections generated by spin-1 particles, they satisfy automatically the causality condition $\delta T_*\geq 0$ for any $b<b_{\mathrm{IR}}$ since the Sudakov IR double-logs suppress exponentially the form factor at the same scale where quantum corrections would otherwise start dominating over the minimal gravitational contribution, see Fig.~\ref{phaseshiftsIRlogs}.
+This is nicely consistent with the fact that the non-abelian gauge theories associated to charged spin-1 particles have negative $\beta$-functions and are therefore asymptotically free in the UV, needing a priori no UV completion before meeting the Planck length $1/\mpl$.